Russian claim to Stolichnaya vodka trademarks revived by U.S. court

 Last March, a Dutch court in Rotterdam said an SPI affiliate must return the rights in Benelux countries to Stolichnaya-branded vodka to FTE.

-Ed Colbert, a lawyer for William Grant, said he was pleased that many FTE claims had been dismissed, and that "our client has more than one meritorious defense to that last count."
+Ed Colbert, a lawyer for William Grant, said he was pleased that many FTE claims had been dismissed, and that "our client has more than one meritorious defence to that last count."

 A lawyer for SPI did not immediately respond to requests for comment.